kip-hart/SiteSandbox/docs/about.md

 where his research focused on planetary entry, descent, and landing.
 He has published 15 academic papers on a variety of aerospace topics.
 While at UMD, he was a member of Sigma Gamma Tau, Tau Beta Pi, and Omicron Delta Kappa.
-Kip has also recived the Sigma Gamma Tau Mid-Atlantic Regional Award, the AviationWeek Twenty20s Award, and the Georgia Tech Thank a Teacher Progam Award.
+Kip has also received the Sigma Gamma Tau Mid-Atlantic Regional Award, the AviationWeek Twenty20s Award, and the Georgia Tech Thank a Teacher Program Award.

-At Blue Origin, Kip has contributed to New Glenn and to mutlple R&D projects.
+At Blue Origin, Kip has contributed to New Glenn and to multiple R&D projects.
 This includes both GNC and modeling/simulation work on these programs.
 He regularly uses MATLAB and Simulink.
 Outside of work, Kip contributes to open-source Python projects.